Hampstead crash

-The Hampstead crash occurred on February 6, 2012 when a flatbed truck struck a minivan filled with 13 migrant workers from a nearby poultry farm near Hampstead, Ontario, west of Kitchener, Ontario.
+The Hampstead crash occurred on February 6, 2012, when a flatbed truck struck a passenger van filled with 13 migrant workers from a nearby poultry farm near Hampstead, Ontario, west of Kitchener, Ontario.
 The drivers of both vehicles died, as well as nine farm workers.

 Crash

-At approximately 4:46 pm on the evening of February 6, 2012, a van carrying 13 migrant workers travelling west along Line 47, struck a flatbed truck travelling south, at the intersection of County Rd 107.
+At approximately 4:46 pm on the evening of February 6, 2012, a GMC Savana passenger van carrying 13 migrant workers travelling west along Line 47, struck a flatbed truck travelling south, at the intersection of County Rd 107.
 The intersection had stop signs for east and westbound traffic only.
 The migrants who were of mostly Peruvian descent were returning home from a day of work at a nearby chicken farm.
 The crash propelled the van an estimated 75 meters through a residential yard and up against a blue, two-story farmhouse.
 First responders and local bystanders who rushed to the crash scene, reported a language barrier in communicating with the survivors.
 Ten passengers in the van including the driver were killed in the crash, as well as the lone driver of the flat bed truck.
 Three survivors were found in the wreckage, two were taken to Stratford General Hospital by ambulance and the other victim was flown by helicopter to a Hamilton hospital.
 Officials stated it was a miracle that anyone survived, given the horrific nature of the crash.